I find this a really fascinating subject, but then again I suppose I should.

 The work with the innovators and early adopters sits in complex and moves towards complicated as the product fit becomes stronger.
 At the boundary between complex and complicated we need to be able to start to make the product as good as required to be able to move it into to mainstream, but I don’t see the product crossing into the complicated domain until its crossed the chasm.

-Jez Humbles book Lean Enterprise is a must read for me, Jez puts this whole morass of information in a really good, simple, readable way, it was much easier to get thorough than Continuous Delivery for me.
+Jez Humbles book Lean Enterprise is a must read for me, Jez puts this whole morass of information in a really good, simple, readable way.

 Liz Keogh uses behavior driven development to drive product development, through her use of scenarios, I really like this approach and use it as a default approach. where I can.